intcreator/intcreator.com/public/data/pages/cv.md

 ## Interlucid

 It was while I was working at Prendus that I formally created the [Interlucid](https://interlucid.com/) project (December 2016).
 Interlucid is the most permanent name I've ever had for my [music creations](https://interlucid.bandcamp.com/).
 I designed a logo and even printed a couple of [T-shirts](https://interlucid.threadless.com/mens/classic-t-shirt).
-I've been working pretty solidly in my spare time to make songs, play at open mic nights, learn how to produce, and even learn how to play the guitar.
+I worked pretty solidly in my spare time to make songs, play at open mic nights, learn how to produce, and even learn how to play the guitar.
+I had a chance to focus 100% of my time on Interlucid after leaving Qualtrics, but after about six months I decided not to continue pursuing it as more than a hobby.

 ## NUVI